It has been said that dogs are “Man’s Best Friend.” If the tables were turned, could it be said that man is a “Dog’s Best Friend?”

 7. Be Observant:

 Keep your eyes and ears open for anything that may pose a threat to your precious pup.
 Your dog depends on you to keep him safe.
 You’ll want to begin by puppy proofing your home and yard before the arrival of a new puppy.
 But it doesn’t stop there.
 Even after his arrival, each day you’ll want to check your home and yard, as well as your dogs’ crates for possible dangers.
 Are the puppy toys still intact?
-Are there any loose threads in your dogs bedding?
+Are there any loose threads in their bedding?
 Have you scanned your home and yard for loose debris and food after parties and holiday celebrations—i.e. left over Easter eggs, chocolate, candy, fireworks?
 Is your fence secure?
 Is your dog eating well?
 Is he behaving normally, or is he looking lethargic and sad?

 Being observant is a necessary part of the daily life of a dog owner.
 We are our dogs guardians.
 By being observant, we can help to ensure that our dogs will live a happy and healthy life!